Occupational Therapy Program

 Accreditation Status

-The entry-level occupational therapy doctoral degree program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+The entry-level occupational therapy doctoral degree program has been granted pre-accreditation status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Ave.
+Suite 510E, Bethesda, MD 20814.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.
-Pre-accreditation review for the FDU Occupational Therapy Doctoral Program begins in March 2024, and the accreditation site visit is scheduled for Fall 2024.
+The pre-accreditation review for the FDU Occupational Therapy Doctoral Program has been completed and the on-site visit is scheduled for Fall 2024.
 The program must have a pre-accreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, all states require licensure to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.